 - Consider what these early Native Americans were trying to communicate.

-- Speculate the reasons carving symbols on these rocks might be a good thing.
+- Speculate on the reasons carving symbols on these rocks might be a good thing.

 - Who would benefit from seeing these symbols?